Ongoing through May 7th: 9 AM - 4:30 PM

 Sampling is a great way to experience the Roe Jan, and make a contribution to the watershed.
 If you're interested in sampling, or if you'd just like to get on the mailing list, write to firstname.lastname@example.org for details.
 For info on our 2016 sampling, please goto our web site roejanwatershed.org.

-Organized by the Hudson River Watershed Alliance in partnership with the NYS DEC Hudson River Estuary Program.
-Registration and other details will be available soon.
-Location: Cornell Cooperative Extension of Rockland County, Stony Point.
-We will be seeking training credits through NYS DOH for certified water operators.
-Registration Here
+Organized by the Hudson River Watershed Alliance in partnership with the NYS DEC Hudson River Estuary Program and hosted by Cornell Cooperative Extension of Rockland County.
+Light lunch will be provided.
+Space is limited.
+Register here.
+Space is limited.

 Water Cooperation and Conflict: The Local and Global Challenge